Tips for Breaking Free of Compulsive Smartphone and Internet Use

 Modify your smartphone use, step-by-step

-For most people, getting control over their smartphone use isn’t a case of quitting cold turkey.
+For most people, getting control over their smartphone and Internet use isn’t a case of quitting cold turkey.
 Think of it more like going on a diet.
-Just as you still need to eat, you probably still need to use your phone for work, school or to stay in touch with friends.
+Just as you still need to eat, you probably still need to use your phone for work, school, or to stay in touch with friends.
 Your goal should be to cut back to more healthy levels of use.

 - Set goals for when you can use your smartphone.
 For example, you might schedule use for certain times of day, or you could reward yourself with a certain amount of time on your phone once you’ve completed a homework assignment or finished a chore, for instance.